yogeshjain999/representable/README.md

 end
 ```

-You can now parse collections to `Song`s.
+You can now parse collections to `Song` instances.

 ```ruby
 [].extend(SongRepresenter.for_collection).from_hash([{title: "Sevens"}, {title: "Eric"}])